mlpce/bldstlua/README.md

 ## build/gccbld.sh

-Builds the console program lua.ttp with libcmini, slinput and tosbindl using the toolchain files configured for m68k-atari-mint-gcc.
+Builds the console program lua.ttp with libcmini, slinput and tosbindl, and luac.ttp, using the toolchain files configured for m68k-atari-mint-gcc.

 To run the script, first change to the 'build' directory before invoking ./gccbld.sh.
 The script expects the directory layout to be the same as that provided by the 'repo sync'.

 ## build/vbccbld.sh

-Builds the console program lua.ttp with slinput and tosbindl using the toolchain files configured for vbcc.
+Builds the console program lua.ttp with slinput and tosbindl, and luac.ttp, using the toolchain files configured for vbcc.

 To run the script, first change to the 'build' directory before invoking ./vbccbld.sh.
 The script expects the directory layout to be the same as that provided by the 'repo sync'.

+## Lattice C native build

+The Lattice C build is not scripted and needs to be done manually.
+See the [native build instructions](NATIVE.md).

 ## Lua

 Lua is licensed under the MIT license.
 For information about Lua and to view its license see the [Lua website](https://www.lua.org/).

 ## libcmini

 libcmini is licensed under the LGPL-2.1.
 For information about libcmini and to view its license see the [libcmini github project](https://github.com/freemint/libcmini).

 ## m68k-atari-mint-gcc